-Photoshop actions are nothing more than a series of tasks you can record and apply to a single file or a batch of files.
-They can be as simple as resizing an image and applying a color overlay to more complex such as resizing an image, adding a filter, applying an overlay, and renaming them according to a specific rule.
+Photoshop actions are nothing more than a series of tasks you can record and apply to a single or batch of files.
+They can be as simple as resizing an image and applying a color overlay to something more complex such as resizing an image, adding a filter, applying an overlay, and renaming them according to a specific rule.

 For a more general collection of Photoshop Actions, take a look at this article: 50 Free Time-Saving Photoshop Actions.

 Retrograde Retro & Vintage Photoshop Actions (on Envato Elements)